-- a. the changes are demonstrably necessary either to make that asset sustainable, or to meet an overriding public policy objective or need; and - b. there is no reasonably practicable alternative means of doing so without harm; and - c. that harm has been reduced to the minimum consistent with achieving the objective; and - d. it has been demonstrated that the predicted benefit decisively outweighs the harm to the values of the asset, considering; - its comparative significance; - the impact on that significance; and - the benefits to the asset itself and/or the wider community or society as a whole.
+- a. the changes are demonstrably necessary either to make that asset sustainable, or to meet an overriding public policy objective or need; and - b. there is no reasonably practicable alternative means of doing so without harm; and - c. that harm has been reduced to the minimum consistent with achieving the objective; and - d. it has been demonstrated that the predicted benefit decisively outweighs the harm to the values of the asset, considering; - •its comparative significance; - •the impact on that significance; and - •the benefits to the asset itself and/or the wider community or society as a whole. - "Conservation principles" establishes Values which should be attributed to heritage assets including; - Evidential Value, - Historical Value, - Aesthetic Value. - · Communal value.